BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 @Class ImguiHandle
 ```

-This means, that by using the function ``ǸewWindow()`` we are essentially creating a new object of the class "ImguiHandle".
+This indicates that by using the function `NewWindow()`, we're essentially creating a new object of the class "ImguiHandle".
+As you look deeper into the file, you'll notice that many functions make use of this class.
-What you might notice when you look for further occurences of this word is that there are a lot of things that make use of this class.

-Continue going through the occurences until you find a block of ImguiHandles underneath a class called ``ExtuiTreeParent:ExtuiStyledRenderable``.
+Continue scanning until you find a block of ImguiHandles underneath a class called `ExtuiTreeParent:ExtuiStyledRenderable`.

 ![imguihandle.png](/tutorials/imgui_and_you/imguihandle.png)

-This is in essence, the class "ExtuiTreeParent" making use of the "ExtuiStyledRenderable" class, which has functions within it to create new objects of the ImguiHandle class.
+This block represents the class "ExtuiTreeParent" utilizing the "ExtuiStyledRenderable" class, which contains functions to create new objects of the ImguiHandle class.

+Its essentially an object, making use of another object, to create a new object on itself. ("`self`")

-I'm explaining it like this because this guide will never be able to cover everything and this is instead a way for you to find your way through the ExtIdeHelpers.lua file to find out new stuff yourself.
-Or if you forget how a speficic function works, you will know how to look for it.
+> It is explained like this because this guide won't cover everything, but it's a starting point for you to navigate the ExtIdeHelpers.lua file and discover new features on your own.
+If you ever forget how a specific function works, you'll know how to find it.
+{.is-info}

 ## **4\.
 The basics**

-You created your first window, named it and also have a list of things to add.
+You created your first window, named it and now also have a list of things to add.

-Lets say we start off with a simple Text (second last in the list from earlier).
+Lets say we start off with a simple Text (second from the last in the list you found earlier).
 For us to use it we need to add the ``AddText()`` function to our ``MyWindow`` object with an ``:``

 ```lua